 The most significant advantage of this vacuum is not how powerful it is but how quiet it is despite its considerable sucking power.

 3. MOOSOO Cordless Vacuum 10Kpa Powerful Suction 4 iI 1 Stick Handheld Vacuum Cleaner For Home Hard Floor Carpet Car Pet - XL-618A

 The MOOSOO Cordless Vacuum works best on hardwood floors.
 Pet owners will love this vacuum because it picks up pet hair quickly.
 It is cordless, so very convenient.
 The battery lasts for up to forty-five minutes and only needs charging for five hours.

-The handle is ergonomic to allow users to vacuum drapes and blinds, and stairs.
+The handle is ergonomic to allow users to vacuum drapes, blinds, and stairs.

 This vacuum comes with a twenty-four-month warranty.
 Plus, the filter is easy to clean and is recyclable.
 The powerhead is clear, and the vacuum will turn off if it becomes clogged to prevent wear on the belt.

 This vacuum was a breeze to use.
 Without the pesky cord to get in the way, especially when cleaning the stairs, I was able to clean them faster.
 I like how it will warn you if you have a clog in it and that it will shut itself off if the clog is not taken care of right away.

 It helps to prevent buying a new belt.
 That is my favorite feature of this vacuum.